tkchafin/mpi-bucky/README.md

 ###COMPILATION
 If you have g++ and OpenMPI installed, compile the software with these commands, where $HOME is the directory containing bucky.

-  cd $HOME/mpi-bucky/src
+  cd $HOME/mpi-bucky/src;
   make

 This will compile programs mbsum and bucky.
-I suggest putting copies in ~/local/bin if this is in your path.
+I suggest making dynamic links in ~/local/bin if this is in your path.

 This has only been tested in a Linux environment (Ubuntu 14.04)